whckmstrjck/picoboy/readme.md

 ## Todo

+- [ ] Change collision behaviour to return new values instead of manipulating them directly
 - [ ] Add basic enemy w/ "slime"-like behaviour
   - [ ] Class
   - [ ] Turn around on edge or solid